 Mapping rules define which Dynamics 365 metadata are used to fill the Coveo index fields for each item.
 By default, Dynamics 365 fields are automatically mapped to matching fields in the Coveo Cloud index, so you don’t have to set those manually.
 You can edit the mappings for two fields, namely Title and Body, which are used when displaying search results, generating the excerpt and using the Quick View.

 Title and Body Mapping

 You can edit the mapping of the Title and Body fields directly in the Sources page (see Sources).
-Default values exist for the Title field so one is included in search results even if you do not set any mappings manually.
+Default values exist for the Title field so one is included in search results even if you don’t set any mappings manually.
 You can change the default settings to populate the Coveo index field with another value from a different Dynamics field or concatenate the values of two or more fields.
 The content included in these two fields is free text searchable, so if any word in those fields matches your query, the item appears in the result list and the queried words are highlighted.